Usage-based insurance: Patents

 In order to make sure that patents did not hinder its Pay as You Drive development program, Norwich Union purchased the UK version of EP0700009 and obtained an exclusive license to any EU patents that may emerge from Progressive's EU patent applications.

-In June 2010, Progressive Auto Insurance filed a patent infringement lawsuit against Liberty Mutual over one of Progressive’s Pay As You Drive auto insurance patents.
+In June 2010, Progressive Auto Insurance filed a patent infringement lawsuit against Liberty Mutual over one of Progressive's Pay As You Drive auto insurance patents.

 In September 2010 Progressive Auto Insurance filed a declaratory judgment lawsuit against Hughes Telematics to have several its patents covering OBDII mounted wireless data loggers declared invalid.
 Progressive uses these devices from a competitive supplier, Xirgo Technologies.

 Impaired driving

-Telematics have been proposed or utilised in order to detect distracted driving.
+Telematics (including Video telematics with a Dashcam) have been proposed or utilised in order to detect distracted driving.
 The use of telematics to detect drunk driving and Texting while driving has been proposed.
 A US patent application combining this technology with a usage based insurance product was open for public comment on peer to patent.